 - Information regarding recognition of new primary schools.

-Following consultations with INTO and the other education partners in relation to prioritisation criteria for building projects to ensure that they have the optimum precision and are fully tuned to meeting priority accommodation needs, prioritisation bands (PDF) were agreed with DES and published on the DES Website.
+Following consultations with INTO and the other education partners in relation to prioritisation criteria for building projects to ensure that they have the optimum precision and are fully tuned to meeting priority accommodation needs, prioritisation bands (PDF) were agreed with DE and published on the DE website.